U.S. storm's rains wreak havoc on southeastern states

-GULF SHORES, Ala.
-(Reuters) - The remnants of Hurricane Sally on Thursday dumped more than a foot of rain on parts of Alabama, Florida and Georgia, killed at least one person, washed out bridges and roads and left hundreds of thousands without power.
+PERDIDO KEY, Florida (Reuters) - The remnants of Hurricane Sally dumped more than a foot of rain on parts of Alabama, Florida and Georgia on Thursday, killed at least one person, washed out bridges and roads and left hundreds of thousands without power and others with ruined homes.

 Sally brought torrential rains and flash flooding to Georgia as it slogged to the Carolinas.
 At 11 a.m.
-CDT (1600 GMT), it was about 115 miles (185 km) southwest of Athens, Georgia, moving northeast at 23 miles (33 km) per hour, according to the U.S. National Hurricane Center.
+CDT (1600 GMT), it was about 115 miles (185 km) southwest of Athens, Georgia, moving northeast at 23 miles (33 km) per hour, the U.S. National Hurricane Center said in its final advisory on the remnants of the storm.

+JJ McNelis, 64, who co-owns a real estate office in Florida’s Perdido Key, tried to salvage equipment and personal items, including pictures of his children from the building after the hurricane ripped away its roof and flung it into the neighboring property.

+“We anticipated a hurricane,” he said.
+“We didn’t expect a direct hit.
+We thought we’d show up the next day and have a building standing but lo and behold, that’s not the case.”

+He said he had already decided against rebuilding: “Somebody else can have this.
+It’s jinxed now.”

-It struck Gulf Shores, Alabama, a day earlier with winds clocked at 105 mph, killed one person in coastal Alabama and another was reported missing.
+Sally struck Gulf Shores, Alabama, early Wednesday with winds of 105 miles per hour (169-kph), killing one person.
+Another person was reported missing.

-“It has been a long two days,” he said.
-“We were trying to evacuate on Tuesday, but it was too late.”

-Another resident, Toby Wallace, 49, said the storm surge brought 3 feet of water into his elevated home.
-“There is going to be a lot of cleaning,” he said.
+She had been ready to leave at any moment, her kayak ready on her couch inside, both her and her dog wearing life jackets.

+“I’m like okay, we’re not going to drown, we’re not going to drown,” she said.
+She recalled going outside to check the water surging beneath her deck.
+“The door slammed and locked.
+It was just such a force the whole wall blow out.
+I couldn’t get back in.
+It was really scary.”

-Democratic nominee for president Joe Biden offered prayers for residents, and called for a national response to climate change.
+Joe Biden, the Democratic nominee for president, offered prayers for residents, and called for a national response to climate change.
+Scientists say the warming climate has increased the intensity of hurricanes.

 Utility crews and residents made repairs and cleared storm debris after Sally washed out roads and bridges and left dozens of boats pushed ashore.